 Applications must be submitted online.
 Applicants should follow the instructions on Baylor's Graduate School Admissions website for how to apply to graduate school at Baylor University.

 Applications for fall admission must be completed by January 15, 2021.
 To receive full consideration for admissions to the graduate program, the application, including all required documents and reference letters, needs to be completed and submitted on GoGrad by midnight on January 15, 2021.
 The Department of Geosciences does not consider applications for spring admissions.

-Priority deadline: Students who have a completed application on file on GoGrad prior to December 1, 2020 are eligible to recieve an application fee waiver.
-Please contact the Graduate Program Director Daniel Peppe about receiving an application fee waiver or for more informaiton about the priority application deadline.
+Priority deadline: Students who have a completed application on file on GoGrad prior to December 1, 2020 are eligible to receive an application fee waiver.
+Please contact the Graduate Program Director Daniel Peppe about receiving an application fee waiver or for more information about the priority application deadline.

 The following documents are required to complete your application:

 If you require technical assistance with your application or the recommendation system, please contact Baylor Graduate School directly either by email at GraduateAdmissions@baylor.edu, via live chat, or by phone at 254-710-3588 or 1-800-229-5678 (choose option 2).

 For specific questions about the application process or admission to the Department of Geosciences Graduate Program, please contact the Graduate Program Coordinator, Jamie_Ruth@baylor.edu.